mehulagg/gitlab/doc/operations/incident_management/alert_integrations.md

 ## Configuration

-GitLab can receive alerts via a [HTTP endpoint](#generic-http-endpoint) that you configure, or the [Prometheus integration](#external-prometheus-integration).
+GitLab can receive alerts via a HTTP endpoint that you configure, or the [Prometheus integration](#external-prometheus-integration).

-### Generic HTTP Endpoint **CORE**
+### Single HTTP Endpoint **CORE**

-Enabling the Generic HTTP Endpoint activates a unique HTTP endpoint that can receive alert payloads in JSON format.
+Enabling the HTTP Endpoint in a GitLab projects activates it to receive alert payloads in JSON format.
 You can always [customize the payload](#customize-the-alert-payload-outside-of-gitlab) to your liking.